 It would be hard to go to Croatia without considering to check out one of the most famous cities – Dubrovnik.
 Rising to popularity for a number of reasons, the Old Town of Dubrovnik is often considered one of the most beautiful places in all of Croatia.
 If the historic walls, churches, and alleyways weren’t enough to bring people in, the Old Town was used as a filming site for the show Game of Thrones.
 This has made it the Old Town even more popular as a destination.

 Today, the city of Dubrovnik (and the historic Old Town) swells with tourists eager to check it out each season.
 It’s also a popular cruise port, with many cruise ships making their stops through.
 As a result, tourism is actually becoming a problem for the city.

 Having said that, the city is still very beautiful and we think it’s worth a visit if you are in the area.
+There are lots of awesome things to do in Dubrovnik.
 You can walk the medieval town walls all the way around and get stunning photos – but you have to pay for it.
 Besides that, the harbour areas are quite nice and just wandering around inside the Old Town down side alleys away from the crowds can be a cool experience.
 In general, we would recommend not visiting in the summertime!